VietCPQ94/react-signify/README.md

 ## Localstorage

-The tool allows synchronizing the value of Signify to local storage.
+Tool that allows synchronizing Signify values into localstorage.

 ```tsx
 import { CacheType, signify } from 'react-signify';